-Zelenskyy vows retaliation for Chernihiv attack that killed seven people and wounded over a hundred
+Zelenskyy vows retaliation for Chernihiv attack that killed seven people and wounded almost 150

-KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy vowed Sunday a stern retaliation to the Russian missile strike in the center of the northern Ukrainian city of Chernihiv that killed seven people and wounded over a hundred others the day before.
+KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy on Sunday vowed stern retaliation for a Russian missile strike in the center of the northern Ukrainian city of Chernihiv that killed seven people and wounded almost 150 others the day before.

 “I am sure our soldiers will respond to Russia for this terrorist attack.
 Respond tangibly,” Zelenskyy said in a video address published in the early hours of Sunday at the end of a visit to Sweden, his first foreign trip since attending a NATO summit in Lithuania last month.

-He named a six-year-old girl, Sofia, as among the dead in the attack and confirmed that the wounded included 15 children.
+He identified a 6-year-old girl named Sofia as among the dead in the attack and confirmed that the wounded included 15 children.

-The governor of the Chernihiv region, Vyacheslav Chaus, said Sunday that the total number of people wounded had risen to 148.
+The governor of the Chernihiv region, Vyacheslav Chaus, said Sunday that the total number of people confirmed to have been wounded had risen to 148.

 Further east, Russian forces shelled the city of Kupiansk on Sunday morning, seriously wounding a man, according to Kharkiv regional Gov. Oleh Syniehubov.

+Zelenskyy is meeting Dutch Prime Minister Mark Rutte at a military air base in the southern city of Eindhoven.

+The U.S. approval Friday for the Netherlands and Denmark to deliver American-made F-16s to Ukraine was seen as a major boost for Kyiv, even though the fighter jets won’t have an impact any time soon on the almost 18-month war.

-Meanwhile, in Russia, five people were wounded when a Ukrainian drone hit a train station in the city of Kursk, regional Gov. Roman Starovoit said early Sunday.
+In Russia on Sunday, five people were wounded when a Ukrainian drone hit a train station in the city of Kursk, regional Gov. Roman Starovoit said.
 Kursk is the capital of the western region of the same name, which borders Ukraine.

 According to Starovoit, the drone crashed into the roof of the railway station building, with a fire subsequently breaking out on the roof.

-Russian air defense jammed a drone flying towards Moscow early Sunday causing it to crash.
+Russian air defenses jammed a drone flying towards Moscow early Sunday causing it to crash.
 Russia’s Defense Ministry called it “an attempt by the Kyiv regime to carry out a terrorist attack.”

 Moscow’s Vnukovo and Domodedovo airports briefly suspended flights, but no victims or damage were reported.

 Ukrainian authorities, which generally avoid commenting on attacks on Russian soil, didn’t say whether it launched the attacks.

 Drone strikes on the Russian border regions are a fairly regular occurrence.

-Drone attacks deeper inside Russian territory have been on the rise since a drone was destroyed over the Kremlin in early May.
+Attacks deeper inside Russian territory have been on the rise since a drone was destroyed over the Kremlin in early May.
 Successful strikes have exposed the vulnerabilities of Moscow’s air defense systems.